diannedejesus/debt_tracker/readme.md

 ## Issues

 - can we use req.flash to store other messages besides errors?
+- how should payments that are greaterthan the minimun payment be processed?
+- how to handle late/missed payments?s
 <!-- Things that should be looked into but an alternative solution was/can be implemented  -->
 -